jumaili/NewRocket_Portal_App/README.md

 ### Downloading the repository:

-Once you have the dependencies above, in the terminal run this command in a directory that you want this project to ho in
+Once you have the dependencies above, in the terminal run this command in a directory that you want this project to go in.
 ``` bash
 git clone https://github.com/adclleva/NewRocket_Portal_App.git
 ```